cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-bootstrapping.md

 To bootstrap with docker, use the appropriate manager blueprint, available in the [cloudify-manager-blueprints repository](https://github.com/cloudify-cosmo/cloudify-manager-blueprints).

 {%note title=Note%}
-Please verify the [prerequisites](installation-general.html#bootstrapping-using-docker) before bootstrapping using Docker.
+Please verify the [prerequisites](installation-general.html#bootstrapping-using-docker) before bootstrapping.
 {%endnote%}